NYC Hypoxic-ischemic Encephalopathy Lawyers

 HIE is a devastating condition that babies are sometimes born with.
 Find out about the causes and symptoms here, as well as who can help!

 Hypoxic-ischemic encephalopathy, also known as HIE and commonly referred to as intrapartum asphyxia, is a brain injury that occurs at birth.
 During labour and childbirth, there may be times when the oxygen supply to the baby is decreased significantly.
 While infants can survive a short period of time without oxygen, if that time stretches out for too long, it will destroy a child’s brain tissue.
 This can have devastating effects, as HIE is the leading cause of death or severe impairment among newborns.
-If you or a loved one has recently had a baby, and you believe they may have been born with HIE, call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
+If you or a loved one has recently had a baby in New York City, and you believe they may have been born with HIE, call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.

 What Are Some Causes of HIE?